Need-to-Know A-Z Index

 Vaccinations Required for LMU and LLS Faculty and Staff

-With new variants becoming even more contagious, effective on August 30, 2021, LMU is enforcing vaccination requirements for faculty and staff to ensure the safety and well-being of our community.
+With new variants becoming even more contagious, effective August 30, 2021 LMU started enforcing vaccination requirements for faculty and staff to ensure the safety and well-being of our community.
 This requirement is consistent with public health guidance, our values, our student protocols, and recommendations from the Faculty Senate.

 Please note: faculty or staff who fail to comply with these updated protocols will be subject to sanctions and corrective action processes.
 Further information about the exemption request process and sanctions are forthcoming.